About Us

 Interior of the Machu Picchu citadel with Circuit 3

-Machu Picchu tickets can be purchased online or in person only in Machu Picchu Pueblo.
+Tickets to Machu Picchu can be purchased online and in person only in Machu Picchu Pueblo.
+At CuscoPeru.com, we help you purchase your tickets safely with our sales agent, who will be happy to assist you.

-Tickets can be purchased by presenting your passport and/or national ID document.
+Tickets may be purchased upon presentation of the original and valid passport and/or national identity document.

 Authorized Offices

-Tickets can be purchased in Machu Picchu Pueblo at the Machu Picchu Pueblo Cultural Center office, from 3:00 p.m. to 10:00 p.m. daily.
-These tickets are valid for entry the following day.
+Admission tickets can be purchased in Machu Picchu Pueblo, at the Machu Picchu Pueblo Cultural Center office, from 3:00 p.m. to 10:00 p.m. every day.
+These tickets are valid for entry on the day following the purchase.

 Tours that include a visit to Machu Picchu

-• Minors between 3 and 17 years old, presenting an original and valid Passport and/or National ID (DNI).
+• Minors between 3 and 17 years old with an original and valid passport and/or national identity document.

 • Members of the Andean Community only: Bolivia, Colombia, and Ecuador.

-• All students up to 25 years old, presenting a valid university student ID.
+• All students up to 25 years old, presenting a valid university ID card.

 How far in advance should I buy my Machu Picchu ticket?